zhongdj/Swordfish/Platform/Lifecycle/README.txt

 That's a kind of difference between Entities and Relationships.

 Sometimes an entity or a relationship's life cycle is naturally simple, and some times life cycle is naturally complex.
-While the complexity is identified among entities, dependencies, aggregation, composition, and so on, then many boring state validity checks should be coded and performed appropriately.
+While the complexity is identified among entities, such as: dependencies, aggregation, composition, and so on.
+And then many boring state validity checks should be coded and performed appropriately.
-Lacking of validation check will lead to mis-operation on the scoped data, which will make system state a chaos, especially after the error state get into system, and it had been processed for a lot of operations.
+Lacking of validation check on the scope itself or the scopes related will lead to mis-operation on the scoped data, which will make system state a chaos, especially after the error state get into system, and it had been processed for a lot of operations.
 So both state validity check and appropriate state set are important for reducing defect numbers and constructing robust systems.

 Lifecycle project aims at describing an entity's or a relationship's life cycle by define a StateMachine, and provides life cycle definition in a declarative style,